opeeyum/django-book/en/chapter09.rst

       If none of the templates exist, a ``TemplateDoesNotExist`` exception will be raised.

-As covered in Chapter 4, each of these functions by default uses your ``TEMPLATE_DIRS`` setting to load templates.
+As covered in `Chapter 4`_, each of these functions by default uses your ``TEMPLATE_DIRS`` setting to load templates.
 Internally, however, these functions actually delegate to a template loader for the heavy lifting.